Joe is dead. Really dead. So tonight, four hours after her funeral, Joe’s childhood friends are gathering at their neighborhood bar.

 LSTFI presents Eurydice by Sarah Ruhl, a reimagining of a classic Greek tragedy through the eyes of its heroine.

-The New York City subway is shut down, the streets are flooded, and time has run out on the Climate Clock.
+The subway is shut down, the streets are flooded, and time has run out on the Climate Clock.
 With the crisis at a tipping point, New Yorkers must make a choice – go down fighting or place their faith in career politicians?

 Elizabeth in power.
 Mary in Prison.
 This world is only big enough for one Queen to rule.